 C_GenerateKey

-CK_DEFINE_FUNCTION(CK_RV, C_GenerateKey)( CK_SESSION_HANDLE hSession CK_MECHANISM_PTR pMechanism, CK_ATTRIBUTE_PTR pTemplate, CK_ULONG ulCount, CK_OBJECT_HANDLE_PTR phKey );
+CK_DECLARE_FUNCTION(CK_RV, C_GenerateKey)( CK_SESSION_HANDLE hSession CK_MECHANISM_PTR pMechanism, CK_ATTRIBUTE_PTR pTemplate, CK_ULONG ulCount, CK_OBJECT_HANDLE_PTR phKey );

 C_GenerateKey generates a secret key or set of domain parameters, creating a new object. hSession is the session’s handle; pMechanism points to the generation mechanism; pTemplate points to the template for the new key or set of domain parameters; ulCount is the number of attributes in the template; phKey points to the location that receives the handle of the new key or set of domain parameters.